swiftlang/swift-evolution/proposals/0388-async-stream-factory.md

 We could just leave the current creation of `Async[Throwing]Stream` as is;
 however, since it is part of the standard library we should provide a better method to create a stream and its continuation.

+## Revision history

+- After review: Changed the return type from a concrete type to a tuple